EU investigates Musk's X over whether Grok breached rules

 While the changes made by xAI were welcomed, they do not resolve all the issues and systemic risks and the Commission had grounds to believe X did not carry out an ad hoc assessment when it rolled out Grok's functionalities in Europe, a senior official for the executive told reporters on Monday.

-The investigation risks antagonising the administration of President Donald Trump as an EU crackdown on Big Tech has triggered criticism and even the threat of U.S. tariffs.
+The investigation risks antagonising the administration of US President Donald Trump as an EU crackdown on Big Tech has triggered criticism and even the threat of US tariffs.

 "With this investigation, we will determine whether X has met its legal obligations under the DSA, or whether it treated rights of European citizens - including those of women and children - as collateral damage of its service," Virkkunen said.